fennovj/azure-notes/dva_c01_exam/04_api_gateway.md

 Otherwise, you cannot use `AWS_PROXY` with Lambda, and you will get 502 (bad gateway) errors.

 Also, integrations must return in 29 seconds, otherwise you get a 504 error.
-(small note: this is different from the overall lambda timeout, which is 15 minutes.)
+(note: this is different from the overall lambda timeout, which is 15 minutes.)

 ## Deployment